-Safe Sedation Kids
+Safe Sedation for Kids

 Going to the dentist can be a daunting experience for anyone.
 Children, in particular, may be anxious about visiting the dentist.
 While sitting for a teeth cleaning and exam may not be a problem, allowing the dentist to perform more complicated procedures such as filling a cavity or extracting a tooth may be challenging.